ShotUGMG/survival_reimagined/ROADMAP.md

 Nether
  - Toxic atmosphere, black lung status effect
  - soul sand structure, themed around the wither, has specialized rune needed to mine through wither area underneath the normal nether

- End
-  - forest end biome, Astral Void Forest, chariote gemstone from this biome is also required to enter the area underneath the nether

  - Withering area is richer with netherite
  - Constant Withering Effect & black lung, black can be nullified by gas mask and withering effect can be nullified by anti-withering enchantment (levels 1-3)
  - ambient wither skeletons, very low chance of a wither spawning